How to Support Your Line Managers: 3 Tips to Improve Manager Communication

 Ask for Feedback

 Ask line managers for their feedback on what you’re asking them to communicate.
 Do this in the form of surveys, focus groups, and observations.
 Part of the challenge managers have in conveying important information may be in how we present the messages to them.
 Have we provided talking points?
 Did we clearly state expectations for when and how messages should be shared with employees?
 Maybe the skills are there but the resources are not.
 Observations can be a powerful tool in understanding what managers need from communicators to be successful.
 Sit in on an all-team or area leadership meeting to see how information is dispersed.
 What are managers referencing when sharing information?
 What’s the tone?
 Are they able to answer employee questions with confidence?

 Follow the Data

 Look at the data and follow the KPIs.
-Which managers and/or areas of the business are high performing?
+Which managers or areas of the business are high performing?
 What are they doing better or differently from teams that struggle to achieve KPIs?
 We know that business outcomes often have a direct correlation to effective communication.
 Chances are you’ll find great communication skills when you find managers who are achieving goals consistently.
-Learn from them and have them help create new tools and resources that will allow others to achieve the same success.
-An added benefit of following this tip: peer-to-peer learning is very successful with line managers who are sometimes skeptical of things coming from “corporate.”
+Learn from them.
+And ask them to help create new tools and resources that will allow others to achieve the same success.
+An added benefit is that peer-to-peer learning is very successful with line managers who are sometimes skeptical of things coming from corporate.

-We can’t just wait for others to solve this problem.
-We need managers to be great receivers and providers of communications.
-Since we are experts in communication, we need to work with other business owners to ensure training and support is provided.
-We also need to advocate that communication skills should be taken into consideration as part of the hiring and promotion process.
-If we work cross-functionally, we can finally take the lack of line manager communication skills off our challenge list.
+We can’t just wait for others to solve this problem for us.
+We need managers to be great communicators.
+Since we are communication experts, we need to work with other business owners to ensure training and support is provided.
+We also need to advocate that communication skills should be part of the hiring and promotion process.
+If we work together, we can finally take the lack of line manager communication skills off our challenge list.

 Comments are closed.